 Typical wine prices in euros: 2.5 to 6.5

 The good news for you is, that makes it a better value for travelers overall.
-Bratislava has somewhat higher restaurant costs because of it being a river cruise stop and part of some coach tours, but it’s still far less expensive than Prague.
+Is Bratislava cheap?
+Well, yes and no. Bratislava has somewhat higher restaurant costs because of it being a river cruise stop and part of some coach tours, but it’s still far less expensive than Prague.
 The real values are in the lesser-visited but more interesting eastern part of the country, anchored by the beautiful small city of Kosice, pictured at the top.
 The whole main drag is pedestrian-only all day every day and it’s filled with cafes and restaurants with a view of the opera house and cathedral.
 From here you can get to dozens of interesting places, including the High Tatras Mountains, in 1-3 hours.
 Castles, great manor houses, caverns, monasteries, wineries, national parks with good hiking, skiing, rafting, cycling, and lots more.

 Everything is priced in euros, but I’m doing the math for my fellow yanks to put it in dollars, at the current rate of 1 euro = $1.30.

-Accommodation in Slovakia
+Accommodation Costs in Slovakia

 Not many backpackers make it here—heck not many travelers from the west period do—so outside of the capital there’s not the bustling backpacker infrastructure you find in the northern Czech Republic or Budapest with dozens of hostels to choose from and day trip tours going out regularly.
 So lodging tends to be a better deal for mid-range travelers than shoestring ones as almost nothing is over $100 per night.
 It’s far easier if you’re a couple and not a single as hostels are rare.
 Camping is easy and cheap though and around the hiking areas you can rent a simple mountain hut for two for under 10 euros/$13.